 Step-by-step directions

-3. Place each apple on their own a 10-inch square sheet of aluminum foil.
-Press dried fruit mixture into the center of each cored apple.
+- Campfire instructions.
+If you are baking the apples in a campfire, place each apple on their own a 10-inch square sheet of aluminum foil.
+Heavy duty foil works best.
+Press the dried fruit mixture into the center of each cored apple and top with a small piece of butter and wrap each apple tightly with the aluminum foil.

+- Check firmness.
 Keep checking your apples.
 If coals are too hot, remove from coals and place on a grate over the coals.
 Apples are done when they feel tender when squeezed.
 Serve warm.

 Recipe tips and FAQs